lucia-auth/lucia/documentation-v3/src/pages/guides/validate-session-cookies/sveltekit.md

 ---
 layout: "@layouts/DocLayout.astro"
-title: "Validate requests in SvelteKit"
+title: "Validate session cookies in SvelteKit"
 ---

-We recommend using session cookies for most applications.

 SvelteKit has basic CSRF protection by default.
 We recommend creating a handle hook to validate requests and store the current user inside `locals`.
 You can get the cookie name with `Lucia.sessionCookieName` and validate the session cookie with `Lucia.validateSession()`.
 Make sure to delete the session cookie if it's invalid and create a new session cookie when the expiration gets extended, which is indicated by `Session.fresh`.